-If the project’s specification is too brief or the project scope is vague, chances are a couple of features will fall out of scope.
-As a result, more project requirements will be added during the development process, deadlines will be blown, not to mention the overtime hours which will all ruin the team spirit.
+If the project’s specification is too brief or the project scope is vague, the chances are that a couple of features will fall out of scope.
+As a result, more project requirements will be added during the development process; deadlines will be blown, and overtime hours will accrue—all of which will ruin the team spirit.

 SOLUTION: Don’t sign the contract until you’re sure everything in the scope has been specified.
-It’s better to start with business analysis and convert the client’s business requirements into the functional specification where all the features are described in detail and prioritized by their importance.
+It’s better to start with business analysis and convert the client’s business requirements into the functional specification in which all the features are described in detail and prioritized by their importance.

 As a project progresses, the client needs to make sure that his expectations materialize and the dev team gets the requirements right.
-If there’s not enough communication between the two parties, there can be delays in informing about the impediments and delivering the result.
+If communication between the two parties is insufficient, there can be delays in informing about impediments and in delivering the result.

-SOLUTION: If the client cannot be available for continuous synchronization, it’s worth considering to delegate the product owner responsibilities to other competent stakeholders either from the client’s or from the vendor’s site.
+SOLUTION: If the client cannot be available for continuous synchronization, it’s worth considering delegating the product owner responsibilities to other competent stakeholders either from the client’s or vendor’s site.

-There’s a flip side of too active communication.
-It may lead to unnecessary discussions, detailed explanations of the tech issues to non-tech people and getting stuck into nowhere.
+There’s a flip side of active communication: when there is too much of it.
+It may lead to unnecessary discussions, detailed explanations of tech issues to non-tech people, and getting stuck into nowhere.

 SOLUTION: If the client insists on frequent meetings, you need to add some extra hours to the estimate.
-Also, it makes sense to filter the tech info regarding very small decisions that don’t affect the project’s schedule and performance.
+It also makes sense to filter the tech info regarding very small decisions that don’t affect the project’s schedule and performance.

-Having found out that our development team is based in Belarus, many of our potential clients from the US become worried about how to mitigate it outsourcing risks and manage a time gap of 8 to 11 hours between the countries.
-However, with proper risk management working in a distributed team may not be so intimidating.
+Having found out that our development team is based in Belarus, many of our potential clients from the US become worried about how to mitigate outsourcing risks and manage a time gap of eight to 11 hours between the countries.
+However, with proper risk management in project management, distributed teams may not be so intimidating.

-This is one of the low-impact business risks.
+This is a low-impact business risk.
 If both teams have strong technical leaders, they may have differing visions of the product's implementation.

-SOLUTION: The teams still need more time on synchronization and communication when the teams can discuss any emerging hurdles and come up with a consistent strategy
+SOLUTION: The teams need more time on synchronization and communication, so that they can discuss any emerging hurdles and come up with a consistent strategy

 Here’s where the risk substantially increases.
 Teams are supposed to collaborate within the limited time when their working hours intersect.
-For example, 9 AM in New York equals 5 PM in Belarus, so the teams have 2-4 hours of time overlap.
-This often causes over time.
+For example, 9 AM in New York equals 5 PM in Belarus, so the teams have two-to-four hours of time overlap.
+This often triggers overtime.

-SOLUTION: There should be additional time added to the estimate for synchronization.
-If there’s a chance to send an offshore team on site to the client for a couple of weeks to dive into the project, it will lower the risks of personal conflicts and misunderstandings which often arise at the early stages of a project.
+SOLUTION: Time should be added to the estimate for synchronization.
+If there’s a chance to send an offshore dedicated project team on site to the client for a couple of weeks in order to dive into the project, it will lower the risks of the personal conflicts and misunderstandings which often arise at the early stages of a project.

 Operational problems may have adverse effects on project outcomes.
 Project management must plan for efficient execution of the project, and find a balance between the needs of the development team and the expectations of the customers.

-Often teams tend to skip the important steps of the design phase and rush into doing “real” development tasks.
-However, without the proper planning, prototyping, and information architecture building, the whole process is a waste of dev hours.
+Often, teams tend to skip the important steps of the design phase and rush into doing “real” development tasks.
+However, without proper planning, prototyping, and information architecture building, the whole process is a waste of dev hours.

 In some cases, developers have to work on several projects in parallel if there's a lack of resources.
 If a support period of a previous project is also ongoing, developers may be distracted due to bug-fixing activities.

 SOLUTION: If both part-time projects are long-term, it makes sense to allocate a back-up specialist.
-However, it will increase the cost of the project and lower the productivity of both specialists because they lose track and have to switch between contexts.
+However, this will increase the cost of the project and lower the productivity of both specialists because they can lose track in switching between contexts.

 If we have a workload of fewer than four hours per day per person, it's difficult to switch between the context of the two projects.
 This risk increases when critical issues emerge on two projects at the same time.